nsolanki0/muc1-kmer-diagnostics/analysis/README.md

 The analyses use simulated and real sequencing data, depending on the experimental setting.
 These include within-domain evaluation, domain transfer, domain adaptation, and domain-adversarial learning experiments.

+For simulated data, the sequencing data and k-mer feature tables can be generated using the Snakemake workflow in [`workflow/README.md`](workflow/README.md).
-The simulated sequencing data are generated using the [`../data_generation/`](../data_generation/) workflow.
+Similarly, the simulated sequencing data can be generated using the data-generation components [`../data_generation/`](../data_generation/), which can then be used to generate the K-mer feature tables using `feature_generation`.

 K-mer feature tables generated from the relevant sequencing data are used as input for the machine-learning analyses, while VNtyper2 is applied independently as a conventional analysis baseline.

 ## Analysis workflow